 The study was published online on February 12 in Lancet Oncology.

-Similar observations have been made in studies of other cancers, he noted in an accompanying commentary by Andrew J..
-Hayes, MBBS, PhD, and James Larkin, MD, of the Royal Center for National Health System Marsden, London, UK.
+Similar observations have been made in studies of other cancers, noted in an accompanying commentary by Andrew J..
+Hayes, MBBS, PhD, and James Larkin, MD, of the Royal Marsden National Center for Health Systems, London, UK.

-Observational studies in several tumor types have shown that there is a connection honey moderately increased BMI and improved results during treatment and during follow-up periods.
+Observational studies of several types of tumors have shown that there is a connection honey moderately increased BMI and improved results during treatment and during follow-up periods.
 "However, this protective effect is almost completely leveled as uvelichiny body mass index to morbidly obese level.
 It izmenenenie called obesity paradox "- note the editors.

-Unlike these previous studies, in this study, patients diagnosed with melanoma metastases, "there is a linear relationship between povyeniem efektivnosti treatment and an increase in BMI in male patients.
+Unlike these previous studies, in this study, patients who have been diagnosed with metastatic melanoma, "there is a linear relationship between povyeniem efektivnosti treatment and an increase in BMI in male patients.
 This correlation was true to the morbidly obese BMI level ", - said Hayes and Larkin.
 This reinforces the idea that there might be a basic biological mechanism, they added.

 Previous studies have found that obesity is associated with increased risk of melanoma in men, and in a large group of patients who underwent surgical treatment of melanoma , a higher BMI is associated with worse outcomes.
 Based on these data, the researchers hypothesized that obesity is associated with worse outcomes in patients with metastatic melanoma, which will be assigned to the treatment of melanoma with modern biological methods.
 But what they vyvili was completely the opposite.